kvz/lanyon/README.md

 ## Background

 Jekyll is great for documentation and static websites sites, the ecosystem is vast and mature, things that are straightforward in Jekyll require odd workarounds in Hexo or Hugo.
-GitHub backing isn't the worst to have either, and we can assume that what we invest in Jekyll today, will still be relevant for a few more years.
+GitHub (Pages) backing isn't the worst thing to have either, and we can assume that what we invest in Jekyll today, will be relevant for a few more years.

 Admittedly the other generators are very appealing and humiliate Jekyll when it comes to file watching, asset building, speed, browser integration, ease of install.
-Here is a highly opinionated overview:
+Here is an opinionated overview:

 | Quality                                      |        Hugo        |        Hexo        |             Jekyll              |       Lanyon       |  Webpack/BrowserSync/Nodemon   |